Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 If the Bible was written merely by human authorship, people of faith would not be so honestly depicted as sinners.
 A.W.
 Pink writes, “It is human to err, and it is human to conceal the blemishes of those we admire.”
 Yet Noah, David and Peter, along with a host of others, are all exposed in Scripture as being great sinners.
 Each time that we read of sin in the life of a believer it is a reminder that the Bible truly is the inspired word of God.
 It tells us the truth about ourselves even when it hurts; it tells us the truth that we are all sinners in need of the only Savior, Jesus Christ.

 Noah’s fall is a reminder that temptation and sin will assail us no matter what our past record is.
 Temptation will always be before us no matter how mature we might be spiritually.
-Noah was 600 years old when the flood came.
+Noah was six hundred years old when the flood came.
 He lived righteously for centuries.
-Yet now he falls into grievous sin.
+Yet at an older age he fell into grievous sin.
 And his sin at an older age is not isolated.
 Solomon was well along in years when he fell into sin.
 David was a middle-aged man when he sinned with Bathsheba.
 Peter was a mature disciple when he denied the Lord three times over before that rooster crowed.

 Ecclesiastes 12:1 tells us “to remember your Creator in the days of your youth.”
 But it is so important to remember your Creator at every age in life.
 It is crucial for you who are children to focus upon the Lord God, and that same focus is crucial for those in middle age and those who are well up in years.
 Always remember your Creator.
 And no matter what age you may be, take to heart the warning of 1 Corinthians 10:11-12, “These things happened to them” (the people of the Old Testament era) “as examples and were written down as warnings for us, on whom the fulfillment of the ages has come.
 So, if you think you are standing firm, be careful that you don’t fall!”